microsoft/WhatTheHack/068-AzureOpenAIApps/Coach/Solution-01.md

 ## Notes & Guidance

-The purpose of this challenge is to enable data to flow through.From the data sources into the vector stores.
-The student must ensure that all the configurations in the application settings (local.settings.json) have been completely filled out by copying out all the values from the azure portal into the settings for your environment.
+The purpose of this challenge is to enable data to flow through the system using the data sources that are supplied and to have them put into the vector stores.

-Once this is done, starting up the backend using the following command should trigger the data flow if all the cosmos db documents for the yachts and the blob store files from challenge 0 have already been uploaded.
+Once this is done, starting up the backend using the following command should trigger the data flow if all the Cosmos Db documents for the yachts and the Azure Blob store files from Challenge 0 have already been uploaded.

 The student/participant should be able to see the documents in the Azure AI Search Index

-This should successfully conclude the challenge
+This should successfully conclude the challenge.

 The architecture diagram below illustrates how the data is expected to flow from the blob store to the Azure AI Search indices for the following AI Search indices